Art Blog #112: Googling Is for Old People

 Google: The Titanic of the Digital Age

 Imagine Google as the Titanic right before it met its icy fate.
 It's big, it's powerful, and it thinks it’s unsinkable.
 But guess what?
-An iceberg is coming—except this iceberg is not made of ice; it's called TikTok, YouTube, and whatever random app Gen Z is into this week.
+An iceberg is coming—except this iceberg is not made of ice; it's called ChatGPT, YouTube, and whatever random app Gen Z is into this week.
 In the pre-iPhone era, we Googled everything.
 "Where's the nearest pizza place?"
 Google it.
 "How do I get rid of this weird rash?"
 Google it.
 "Why is my phone acting weird?"
 Google it.
 Google was the answer to everything.

 Now, though?
 People don’t "Google it" anymore.
-They "YouTube it" or "TikTok it" or, god forbid, “ask Siri” (who’s honestly just trying to make a name for herself at this point).
+They "YouTube it" or "ChatGPT it" or, god forbid, “ask Siri” (who’s honestly just trying to make a name for herself at this point).
 You don’t have time for a 10-minute search session where you have to filter through the SEO garbage just to find that one helpful article buried in the weeds.
-No, no. You want a 30-second TikTok video that tells you exactly what you need to know while also making you laugh and question your life choices in the process.
+No, no. You want a 30-second video that tells you exactly what you need to know while also making you laugh and question your life choices in the process.

 Google’s Biggest Problem?
 It’s Not The Algorithms, It’s Us